 In a missionary culture a person does not look to the central hub for direction.

-I have to admit this one intrigues me.
-What this statement means to me is that in a "missionary culture" like our own, people are so freed and empowered that there is little need for our missionary presence.
+This one really intrigues--and convicts me.
+What this statement says to me is that in a missionary culture like our own, people are so freed and empowered that there is little need for our missionary presence.
 This would be the realization of our dreams if it were true on a wide-scale basis!

-The truth of the matter is that our presence is still largely felt and people continue to look to "the missionary" for all sorts of help, advise, affirmation, "permission", materials, and approval.
-While all of us need to some degree these things in our lives, they become unhealthy when long term we continue to be that "central hub."
+The truth is that our presence is still largely felt.
+People continue to look to el misionero for all sorts of help, advise, affirmation, "permission", materials, and approval.
+While all of us need to some degree these things in our lives, they become unhealthy when long term we continue in the role of being that "central hub."